devcenter-square/beginner-guide/README.md

-# Beginner's Guide to Devcenter Square
+# A Beginner's Guide to Devcenter Square

 A place to collate the know-how you will need to contribute to Devcenter Square's [open source projects](https://github.com/devcenter-square/beginner-guide/wiki/Project-List).